metalama/website/applications/index.md

 ## Which factors are almost irrelevant

 * **Run-time performance.** Your code will run as fast or faster with Metalama than without it.
 Why faster?
 Since Metalama generates C# code automatically, it can use optimized, faster patterns that would be cumbersome to implement by hand.
 * **Compilation time.** Metalama typically adds 25% to your `dotnet build` time, which is probably not a big difference for most projects.
-If it does seem important, it might mean the Metalama's benefits won't outweight the added complexity.
+If it does seem important, it might mean Metalama's benefits won't outweigh the added complexity.

 ## What are the principal use cases?